freetronics/ArduPhone-Software/firmware_v1/README.md

 This has mainly been noted if using the USB serial UART for debug around the same time as GSM module UART is receiving.

-Initiating a connection the USB serial UART effectively resets the phone.
+Initiating a connection to the USB serial UART effectively resets the phone.
 This has yet to be investigated as to whether this side effect can be disabled.